Tag Archives: Law Practice Support

 Summary

 The key trend is toward more “corporate” compensation models, driven by competition and the corporate style of growth of large national and international firms.
-Compensation is driven more by the strategic goals of the firm, and partners who contribute to firm goals are compensated at higher levels as a result.
-There is more and more emphasis on pay for performance as well.
+Compensation is driven more by the strategic goals of the firm, and partners who contribute to firm goals are compensated at higher levels.
+There is more emphasis on pay for performance as well.

 Compensation compression ratios are widening, as firms attempt to accommodate and retain the rainmakers in their firms.
 This has resulted in major dollars being spent to lure new rainmakers to the large firms.
 Business development is more and more highly prized, and rainmakers’ compensation is increasing significantly.